-John Fleer, Chef and Owner of Rhubarb, is a father of three sons and three-time finalist for the James Beard Best Chef in the Southeast award.
-Following graduation from the Culinary Institute of America, John joined Blackberry Farm, where he served as Executive Chef from 1992 until 2007.
-During that time Fleer and Blackberry received many honors, most notably international status as Relais’ Gourmand.
+Chef John Fleer, the culinary genius behind Rhubarb, is a three-time finalist for the James Beard Best Chef in the Southeast award.
+After graduating from the Culinary Institute of America, Chef John served as Executive Chef at Blackberry Farm from 1992 to 2007, earning him and the establishment numerous accolades such as the honor of becoming a Relais Gourmand.

 Rhubarb is located at 7 SW Pack Square and is open Sunday, Monday, Wednesday, and Thursday from 5 PM until 9:30 PM, and Friday and Saturday from 5 PM until 10 PM.

-Located in a remodeled 1920's-ear building in the heart of downtown, Chestnut is co-owned by friends Joe Scully and Kevin Westmoreland.
+Located in a remodeled 1920’s-era building in the heart of downtown, Chestnut is co-owned by friends Joe Scully and Kevin Westmoreland.

-Joe graduated from the Culinary Institute of America with Honors.
-He has worked at The Waldorf Astoria, the United Nations, Cherokee Town and Country Club in Atlanta, and is also the owner of the Corner Kitchen in Historic Biltmore Village.
-The food and cocktails are created with an eye toward authenticity, local ingredients, and handcrafted goodness.
+With Honors from the Culinary Institute of America, Joe has left his mark at prestigious establishments like The Waldorf Astoria, the United Nations, and Cherokee Town and Country Club in Atlanta.
+He is the proud owner of the Corner Kitchen in Biltmore Village.
+His culinary prowess extends to crafting authentic dishes and cocktails, emphasizing local ingredients and handcrafted goodness.